Best Ukulele Chord Charts For Beginners 😊 (get your PDF!)

 Or you can play the E with a different voicing (same chord, but another way to play it):

-If a few chords still feel impossible, check out these easy fixes for tricky ukulele chords ()Struggling With Ukulele Chords?
-15+ Super Simple Shapes That SoundBeautiful) — little adjustments can make a big difference.
+If a few chords still feel impossible, check out these easy fixes for tricky ukulele chords ()Struggling with Ukulele Chords?
+Easy Alternatives That Actually Work) — little adjustments can make a big difference.

 Alternative chord for G